Hermann Glockner: Glockner and National socialism

-Hegel und Glockner
+Hegel and Glockner

 He was a Hegel researcher and editor of the Hegel anniversary edition in 24 volumes from 1927 to 1940.
 Glockner was one of the best experts on Hegel in the pre-war period.
-In 1941, he considered German philosophy to be “to a higher degree than any other philosophy originating from the people and connected to the people” and tried to compare Hitler's importance in politics with that of Hegel in philosophy: "The struggle is the father of all things.
+In 1941, he considered German philosophy to be "to a higher degree than any other philosophy originating from the people and connected to the people" and tried to compare Hitler's importance in politics with that of Hegel in philosophy: "The struggle is the father of all things.
 So in the field of philosophy, too, a strong procreative power is undoubtedly developed in the years of war and hardship."